codeface-io/SwiftObserver/readme.md

 	}
 	~~~

-* There's one tricky detail related to variables and SwiftObserver takes care of it: Say a variable has multiple observers and at least one of them changes the variable value in reaction to a value change...
-New values land in an internal queue, so all observers get to process the first value change before the second is applied.
+* A `Variable` appends new values to an internal queue, so all its observers get to process a value change before the next change takes effect.
+This is important in situations where a variable has multiple observers and at least one of them changes the variable value in reaction to a value change...

 ## <a id="custom-observables"></a>4.
 Custom Observables